-- Safe and effective First Aid Cover is provided to all young people, staff and visitors at all times by the qualified EFAW staff. - First Aid training for staff is actively promoted.
+- Safe and effective First Aid Cover is provided to all young people, staff and visitors at all times by the qualified EFAW staff. - First Aid training for staff is actively promoted and provided for all staff at FMS.

-Specific Responsibilities
+2. Specific Responsibilities

-- First Aid supplies, as well as checks, are maintained by the Night Waking Team. - The responsibility for first aid is with the qualified EFAW staff.
+- First Aid supplies, as well as checks, are maintained by the Senior Admin. - The responsibility for first aid is with the qualified EFAW staff.
 However, if an emergency arose that required immediate first aid education staff would provide the first aid until assistance from them arrived. - It is the responsibility of those administering First Aid treatment to ensure that they act in accordance with the duties outlined within training.
 This includes the appropriate referral onwards for medical treatment of all suspected serious injuries or ailments which fall beyond the scope of first aid treatment.
-This would commonly include: - broken bones - o severe lacerations - o serious burns - severe asthma attacks - Head Injuries - All staff have undertaken training in Emergency First Aid at Work. - The Learning & Development Department is responsible for timetabling initial and refresher training. - Staff members not in possession of a valid First Aid Qualification are required to summon the assistance of a First Aider immediately should the need arise. - Education staff are responsible for completing the incident forms if the first aid treatment arose from an incident during education time.
+This would commonly include: - o Broken bones - Severe lacerations - Amputations - Serious burns - Severe asthma attacks - Head Injuries - Seizures or convulsions (if first incident) - All staff have undertaken training in Emergency First Aid at Work. - The Learning & Development Department is responsible for timetabling initial and refresher training.

+Staff members not in possession of a valid First Aid Qualification are required to summon the assistance of a First Aider immediately should the need arise

+• Education staff are responsible for completing the incident forms if the first aid treatment arose from an incident during education time.